-What does the Pathway to Completion Grant pay for?
+What expenses does the Pathway to Completion Grant cover?

-With the generous support from the Mott Foundation, returning students will receive up to 9 credit hours at no charge to help complete their degree at UM-Flint.
+With the generous support from the Mott Foundation, returning students will receive up to 15 credit hours of in-state tuition at no charge to help complete their degree at UM-Flint.
 Though it is not a requirement, students are encouraged to attend full-time (12+ credits/semester) in anticipation of earning their Michigan degree in a timely manner.

-What if I cannot attend classes as a full-time student and need to go part-time (less than 12 credits per semester)?
+What if I cannot attend classes as a full-time student and need to attend part-time (fewer than 12 credits per semester)?
 Am I still eligible to participate in the Pathway to Completion Grant?

-UM-Flint understands that non-traditional students’ schedules are busy.
-The university is willing to accommodate those students who need to attend part time.
-Academic advisors and Financial Aid will help students keep track of their grant monies if the need arises to split the funding between different semesters.
+UM-Flint understands that students’ schedules are busy.
+The university is willing to accommodate those students who need to attend part-time. part-time is defined as a student who is taking no less than six credit hours per semester.
+You must take at least six credits per semester (excluding spring and summer) to qualify for the PTC grant.
+Academic advisors will help students keep track of their graduation requirements; Financial Aid will help students keep track of their grant funding monies if the need arises to split the funding between multiple semesters.

-What do I need to do to rejoin UM-Flint?
+What do I need to do to be admitted to UM-Flint?

-Students who are interested in coming back to UM-Flint to earn their U-M degree will need to apply as a returning student.
-Applications are free and can be completed online.
+Former UM-Flint students who are interested in re-enrolling coming back to UM-Flint to earn their U-M degree will need to apply as a returning student.
+The application is free and can be completed online.
 The Returning Student application will capture any new information and allow a seamless transition.
-Any student wishing to return is also encouraged to submit a FAFSA to Financial Aid (use UM-Flint’s code 002327).
+If you have attended any college or university since leaving UM-Flint, you must submit transcripts from those institutions.
+Any student wishing to return must also submit a FAFSA to Financial Aid (use UM-Flint’s code 002327).

 What items do I need to submit with my Readmit Application?

-Students are strongly encouraged to submit any college transcripts from coursework completed since leaving UM-Flint.
+Students must submit all college transcripts from coursework completed since leaving UM-Flint.
 Our team will carefully review your credits to determine the maximum amount that can be transferred, depending on your major.
 During the COVID crisis, the university is working closely with students by accepting unofficial transcripts until official transcripts are available.

-What if I have questions about my financial aid status, who should I contact?
+What if I have questions about my financial aid status, whom should I contact?

-The Office of Financial Aid is available to help answer any questions students may have about their aid.
+The Office of Financial Aid is available to help answer any questions students may have about aid.
 Phone and virtual appointments are available.
-The office can be reached at (810) 762-3444 or firstname.lastname@example.org.
+The office can be reached at firstname.lastname@example.org.
 You may also request a virtual appointment.